Justice League movie review

 Supporting characters like Lois Lane (Amy Adams), Commissioner Gordon (J.K.
 Simmons), Silas Stone (Joe Morgan), Henry Allen (Billy Crudup), Alfred (Jeremy Irons), Martha Kent (Diane Lane) and Mera (Amber Heard) are utilized just enough to provide connections to the heroes’ respective personal lives.

-Some of the CGI — namely Cyborg’s crackly shell armor movements — are bad, but the character work and comic book fan only Easter Eggs more than balance it out.
+Some of the CGI — namely Cyborg’s crackly shell armor movements — are bad.
 There’s two post-credit scenes here.
 In a departure from Marvel, the more important of the two is the second one, which lays exciting groundwork for the inevitable sequel.

 Earlier action sequences are hard to follow, but watching a full onslaught of Amazons and a Lord of the Rings style battle make for amazing spectacles.
 The final battle is much cleaner and easier to fully take in thankfully.

 I can’t truly rave about Justice League without including a very minor spoiler — Superman is back.
 How and why is best left to witness on screen, but most importantly this felt like Superman has finally joined the DCEU.

 It’s not just seeing Superman in full inspiring, Big Boy Scout mode (complete with smiles and jokes!), but in terms of how Superman is used.
 He’s actually Superman.
 He’s not tossed aside to give the others a chance to shine (looking at you cartoon series Justice League), but Snyder/Whedon smartly position him as the ultimate cheat code/ace in the hole.

 In a lot of ways, Justice League feels like the cinematic version of DC Comics’ Rebirth initiative.
-Wonder Woman was the Warner Bros./DC game changer and Justice League proves it’s ready to finally make a game out of its ‘battle’ with Marvel Studios for comic book movie supremacy.
+Wonder Woman was the Warner Bros./DC game changer and Justice League proves it’s ready to make a game out of its ‘battle’ with Marvel Studios for comic book movie supremacy.

 Rating: 7 out of 10